 Carolyn was admitted to the State Bar of Michigan in 2008 and had been practicing immigration law ever since.
 She started her career as a Staff Immigration Attorney with the Center for Civil Justice in Saginaw, Michigan and subsequently worked as an Equal Justice Works AmeriCorp Legal Fellow with the Michigan Immigrant Rights Center in Ann Arbor, Michigan.

 Carolyn now lives in Springfield, Virginia where she raises her two young boys while assisting in immigration cases pro bono with Catholic Charities Immigration Legal Services of Washington, DC.
-For the Virginia Immigration Law Center, Carolyn handles Master Calendar court hearings in the Arlington Immigration Court on behalf of the firm’s clientele.
+For Grace Immigration, Carolyn handles Master Calendar court hearings in the Arlington Immigration Court on behalf of the firm’s clientele.